- Diversity, Equity, and Inclusion

 - Student Colloquium

 - CSMore: The Rising Sophomore Summer Program in Computer Science

 - Explore CS Research

 - Research Night

-This non-tenure track faculty position offers a professional teaching career track with possibility for growth.
-Appointments are typically three year (Lecturer) or five year (Senior Lecturer) with the expectation of renewal, based on candidate’s qualifications and experience.
-Candidates for the position should hold a PhD in any computing-related field and have demonstrated commitment to teaching excellence and innovation.
-We are seeking candidates who can contribute to large lower- and upper-level undergraduate and master’s level courses across a range of computer science subfields.
+Candidates for the position should hold a PhD in a computing-related field, have demonstrated commitment to teaching excellence and innovation, and be dedicated to fostering a diverse, equitable, and inclusive environment.
+We are seeking candidates who can teach large lower- and upper-level undergraduate and master’s level courses across a range of computer science subfields.

-Interested applicants should submit a cover letter, curriculum vitae, a diversity statement, a teaching statement speaking to experience, skills, distinct strengths, and evidence of past teaching success and ability, and make arrangements for three letters of reference speaking to the candidates teaching skills and abilities to be submitted electronically.
+Interested applicants should submit a cover letter, curriculum vitae, a diversity statement, and a teaching statement speaking to experience, skills, distinct strengths, and evidence of past teaching success and ability and make arrangements for three letters of reference speaking to the candidates teaching skills and abilities to be submitted electronically.

 For more information about Cornell Computer Science, please visit our website at:

 https://www.cs.cornell.edu.
 More information on our current undergraduate programs and course offerings is available at: http://www.cs.cornell.edu/undergrad.

 Diversity and Inclusion are a part of Cornell University's heritage.
 We are a recognized employer and educator valuing AA/EEO, Protected Veterans, and Individuals with Disabilities.
 We also recognize a lawful preference in employment practices for Native Americans living on or near Indian reservations.
 Cornell University is an innovative Ivy League university and a great place to work.
 Our inclusive community of scholars, students, and staff impart an uncommon sense of larger purpose, and contribute creative ideas to further the university's mission of teaching, discovery, and engagement.